ethereum/consensus-specs/specs/phase0/validator.md

 * Call `get_committee_assignment(state, next_epoch, validator_index)` when checking for next epoch assignments.
 * Join the pubsub topic -- `committee_index{committee_index % ATTESTATION_SUBNET_COUNT}_beacon_attestation`.
     * For any current peer subscribed to the topic, the validator simply sends a `subscribe` message for the new topic.
     * If an _insufficient_ number of current peers are subscribed to the topic, the validator must discover new peers on this topic.
 Via the discovery protocol, find peers with an ENR containing the `attnets` entry such that `ENR["attnets"][committee_index % ATTESTATION_SUBNET_COUNT] == True`.
+Then validate that the peers are still persisted on the desired topic by sending a `GetMetaData` and checking the resulting `attnets` field.

 ## Beacon chain responsibilities